Mission and values

 Our programs are nationally accredited by the Council on Social Work Education (CSWE), and we are ranked among the top 100 social work programs in the U.S.

-Indeed, we have a nearly 50 year legacy of training BSW and MSW students who serve as leaders and professional practitioners in numerous human service settings locally, regionally and across the U.S.
+Indeed, we have a 50-year legacy of training BSW and MSW students who serve as leaders and professional practitioners in numerous human service settings locally, regionally and across the U.S.

 The Western Michigan University School of Social Work’s mission is to become a learner-centered school that develops social work leaders to impact social, economic, and environmental justice through excellence in research and practice.